Dumb & Dumber (1994)

-Harry Dunne: [shivering] Lloyd, I can't feel my fingers, they're -they're numb!
+Harry Dunne: [shivering] I can't feel my f-fingers anymore, Lloyd.
+They're-they're numb!

-Lloyd Christmas: Oh, well, here.
-Take this extra pair of gloves, my hands are starting to get a little sweaty.
+Lloyd Christmas: [takes off gloves over another pair of gloves] My hands are starting to get sweaty.

 Harry Dunne: Extra gloves?
-You've had extra gloves this whole time?
+You've had this pair of extra gloves this whole time?

-Lloyd Christmas: Uh, yeah, we're in the Rockies!
+Lloyd Christmas: [obliviously] Yeah, we're in the Rockies!

 State Trooper: [Harry is driving fast and a cop is behind him and Lloyd] Pull over!